nots1dd/litemuSH/README.md

 -> Note: To ensure if the environment variable for pipx is set to the right path, run `pipx ensurepath`

+After you check all if the above works, spotdl should work as intended with litemus

 ### FUTURE
 - [x] Update script to accept characters like `'` and others **[priority/high]**